Even break times are designed to support students to build character and resilience.

 The school has extensive grounds including lots of natural spaces for the children to explore.
 There is a running track and large field, large sealed areas for ball games.
 The senior play area has netball and basketball courts and a turf area for volleyball.
 Our school recently built a flying fox which is very popular.

-Scooters can be brought to school two days of the week.
+Scooters can be brought to school and used on our scooter track.
 There are many places for students to store their scooters and designated areas for them to ride them.